For study exchange

 You can apply for all study exchange opportunities using our online application linked under Apply Now below.
 The online application and all supporting documents must be submitted by the stated deadline.
 The application is straightforward and doesn't take long to complete.

 If you wish to apply to both International and European/Swiss destinations, you can do so using the same application and exchange study plan.
-You will be asked to list your chosen hosts in order of preference.
+You are allowed to apply for up to a maximum of five host universities.
+You will be asked to list them in order of preference.
 If your application is successful, you will be made one offer.

 To familiarise yourself with the online application, watch our video: